-- 1.3 The Will expressed that the administrators of the Fund should be 4 persons resident and domiciled in the Island of Jersey who are not Members of the States Assembly, and would prefer those appointed by the States of Jersey to be Jurats of the Royal Court, as they are non-political and have been elected by an Electoral College established under the laws of the Island. - 1.4 The acceptance of the bequest by the States and the former Finance and Economics Committee (now superseded by the Minister for Treasury and Resources), together with clarification of how the Fund was to be administered, was adopted by the States on 29th April 1964. - 1.5 On 23rd January 1974, the Royal Court made a judgement around the administration of the Fund (page 2534), stating that the administrators need to maintain at the end of December each year a balance of not less than 3 times the current year's payments in Fund A, and that any remaining balances could be transferred into Fund B. In recent years, the use of Fund A and Fund B terminology has been withdrawn, as there were few requests for donations out of Fund A, and a decision taken that all future claimants be diverted to the Ann Alice Rayner Fund. - Day-to-day administration and accounting is the responsibility of the Treasury and Resources Department.
+- 25.1.3 The Will expressed that the administrators of the Fund should be 4 persons resident and domiciled in the Island of Jersey who are not Members of the States Assembly, and would prefer those appointed by the States of Jersey to be Jurats of the Royal Court, as they are non-political and have been elected by an Electoral College established under the law. - 25.1.4 The acceptance of the bequest by the States and the former Finance and Economics Committee (now superseded by the Minister for Treasury and Resources), together with clarification of how the Fund was to be administered, was adopted by the States on 29th April 1964. - 25.1.5 On 23rd January 1974, the Royal Court made a judgement around the administration of the Fund (page 2534), stating that the administrators need to maintain, at the end of December each year, a balance of not less than 3 times the current year's payments in Fund A, and that any remaining balances could be transferred into Fund B. In recent years, the use of Fund A and Fund B terminology has been withdrawn, as there were few requests for donations out of Fund A, and a decision taken that all future claimants be diverted to the Ann Alice Rayner Fund. - 25.1.6 Day-to-day administration and accounting is the responsibility of the States Treasury and Exchequer.

-- 2.1 The Finance Law (Article 6) requires that the investment of monies be applied in accordance with provisions set out in any special fund or trust.
+25.2.1 The Public Finances (Jersey) Law 2005 (Article 6) requires that the investment of monies be applied in accordance with provisions set out in any special fund or trust.
 Under the provisions of the Will, the Treasurer (the "Trustee") is given powers to manage and maintain the investments of the Fund (including the replacement of investments held to liquid assets), and to invest the capital as thought fit and proper.
-Securities should be held within banks of good standing. - 2.2 The requirements of the Greville Bathe Fund were assessed, and the 'Capital Appreciation' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 2.3 The strategic aims and ranges of that strategy are to be applied to the Greville Bathe Fund. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.6 No off-balance sheet vehicles are permitted.
+Securities should be held within banks of good standing.

+- 25.2.2 The requirements of the Greville Bathe Fund were assessed, and the 'Capital Appreciation' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 25.2.3 The strategic aims and ranges of that strategy are to be applied to the Greville Bathe Fund. - 25.2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 25.2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 25.2.6 No off-balance sheet vehicles are permitted.

-3.1 The Greville Bathe Fund can carry out investment through the CIF.
+25.3.1 The Greville Bathe Fund can carry out investment through the CIF.

-Estate of A.H.
+26. Estate of A.H.
 Ferguson Bequest Fund Investment Strategy

-1. Purpose of the Estate of A.H.
+26.1 Purpose of the Estate of A.H.
 Ferguson Bequest Fund